garuglierichiara/Machinelearning-project/README.md

 ## Dataset & Model Weights
 Due to GitHub's file size limits, the trained model weights (`.pth`) and the specific training/test splits are hosted externally.
 **[Download Models and Dataset from Google Drive](https://drive.google.com/drive/folders/10qLK2236d8LLDMgShcG9WuSTgqjoPWdr?usp=share_link)**

-To run the project, download the files and place them in the root directory (or update the paths in the scripts accordingly).